ladelpriore/Block_36_PostgreSQL_Workshop_Jukebox_Mini/README.md

-# Jukebox Mini
+# Block 36 PostgreSQL, Workshop: Jukebox Mini

-You've been hired to create the backend for a digital music service.
-The team's still working on getting access to tracks, but for now, you can get started on the playlist functionality.
+Create the backend for a digital music service with playlist functionality, a Postgres database, and initialize it with Prisma

 ## Database